-2.1: The course learning objectives are expressed and a detailed scoring rubric is provided.
-The Reviewer considers the pie chart a nice enhancement!

-2.2: The syllabus describes learning objectives using measurable language and verbs.
+- 2.1: The course learning objectives are nicely written and are measureable. - 2.2: The syllabus describes learning objectives using measurable language and verbs.
 Consider mapping these course-level learning objectives to the overall program outcomes/competencies.
 Those would be the outcomes required for accreditation.

-2.3: The course learning objectives clearly state what the learner is to accomplish by the end of the course.
-The Reviewer considers these to be well written.

-2.4: The reviewer assumes the course activities relate to the learning objectives.
+Also, reviewer suggests mapping the class activities to one of the three learning outcomes. - 2.3: The course learning objectives clearly state what the learner is to accomplish by the end of the course.
+The Reviewer considers these to be well written. - 2.4: The reviewer assumes the course activities relate to the learning objectives.
 This could be stated more clearly in the syllabus.
-For each course activity, consider expressing the accompanying course-level objective. eg., Objective 1 or Objectives 1.1

-2.5: This assumed to be accurate.
+For each course activity, consider expressing the accompanying course-level objective. eg., Objective 1 or Objectives 1.1 - 2.5: This assumed to be accurate.
 The course activities appear to support this requirement.

 C. Assessment & Measurement (13 points total) 3.1 The assessments measure the stated learning objectives or competencies.
 3 3 3.2 The course grading policy is stated clearly.
-3 3 3.3 Specific and descriptive criteria are provided for the evaluation of learners' work and are tied to the course grading policy.
-3.4 The assessment instruments selected are sequenced, varied, and suited to the learner work being assessed.
+3 3 3.3 Specific and descriptive criteria are provided for the evaluation of learners' work and are tied 3 3 to the course grading policy.
+3.4 The assessment instruments selected are sequenced, varied, and suited to the learner work 2 2 being assessed.
 3.5 The course provides learners with multiple opportunities to track their learning progress.
-2 1 Total 1 1
+2 0 Total 1 1

-3.1: Difficult to ascertain from the syllabus only.
-There are two major exams in this course.
-These appear to align with required course activities.

-3.2: The grading policy/rubric is stated in the syllabus.
-However, the link is broken.

-3.3: The criteria are descriptive and aligned with the grading policy.

-3.4: There is a good variety of assessment strategies.
+- 3.1: Difficult to ascertain from the syllabus only.
+The assessments seem to be CAD projects, Quizzes, chapter Reviews and Drawings.
+These assessments are a direct link to the course learning objectives. - 3.2: The grading policy is stated in the syllabus.
+The pie chart was a nice visual. - 3.3: The criteria are descriptive and aligned with the grading policy. - 3.4: There is a good variety of assessment strategies.
 However, the Reviewer wasn't able to determine much regarding the assignments, presentations, etc. The course outline was not detailed enough.
 The Reviewer recommends a separate section of the syllabus dedicated to assignment details.

-3.5: I don't see any evidence of tracking learning progress. (e.g., Circle back activities.)
-However, course activities appear to build on one another providing scaffolding.
+The reviewer suggests mapping the course activities to the course learning objectives.
+The course content could also be mapped to learning objectives. - 3.5: I don't see any evidence of tracking learning progress.
+How will students receive feedback from the instructor?
+This should be documented somewhere.
+It's good practice to also include how an email turnaround policy (i.e. Instructor will respond to all emails within 24 hours).

 D. Instructional Materials (13 points total) 4.1 The instructional materials contribute to the achievement of the stated course and module/unit 3 3 learning objectives or competencies.
-5 5 4.2 Both the purpose of instructional materials and how the materials are to be used for learning 3 2 activities are clearly explained.
+4.2 Both the purpose of instructional materials and how the materials are to be used for learning 3 2 activities are clearly explained.
 4.3 All instructional materials used in the course are appropriately cited.
 2 2 4.4 The instructional materials are current.
 2 2 4.5 A variety of instructional materials is used in the course.
 2 2 4.6 The distinction between required and optional materials is clearly explained.
 1 1 Total 1 2